PatrickGBecker/le-chateaux-bekker-extraordinaire/README.md

 ## Features

 ### User Login
 On page load the user must login.
-The username is overlook(any number between 1-50) eg. chateaux bekker 1 - 50.
+The username is chateaux bekker (any number between 1-50) eg. chateaux bekker 16.
 All users log in with password bekker2022.
 The overlook API hold data for 50 users.